Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Experiments

-There are four modules in TVGNN: sentence encoder, dialogue encoder, market encoder, and network encoder.
-To test the effectiveness of each module, we gradually add a module and build different variants of TVGNN for the ablation experiment.

-The results are shown in Table \ref{tab:ablation}, where the "+" in the table indicates that the variant contains the corresponding module.
-As we can see:
+We conduct the ablation study to examine the effectiveness of our TVGNN model's four modules, including the sentence encoder, dialogue encoder, market encoder, and network encoder.
+The results of the ablation study are shown in Table 1, in which the "+" symbol indicates that the model variant contains the corresponding module.
+Our main findings are:

-1) Adding each module can improve the model's performance in company risk prediction, demonstrating the effectiveness of the four modules in TVGNN.

-2) It is difficult for a model to improve on all three tasks without introducing new data.
+\begin{enumerate} \item Adding each module can improve the model's performance in company risk prediction, demonstrating the effectiveness of the four modules in TVGNN. \item It is difficult for a model to improve on all three tasks without introducing new data.
 When $tau=3$ and $tau=7$, variant 2 outperforms variant 1, but when $tau=15$, it outperforms variant 1.
-While variant 3 outperforms variant 2 on all three tasks by incorporating company networks.

-3) Modeling the market state can improve the model's performance on the task $\tau=15$.
-TVGNN with the market encoder outperforms variant 3 on $tau=15$.
+While variant 3 outperforms variant 2 on all three tasks by incorporating company networks. \item Modeling the market state can improve the model's performance on the task $\tau=15$.
+TVGNN with the market encoder outperforms variant 3 on $tau=15$. \end{enumerate}